ijayhub/daily-quote-action/README.md

 ---

-> Each user must use their own Gmail/App Password in their repo secrets.
+> Each user must use their own Email and App Password in their repo secrets.

  ⚠️ **Warning: Never share your App Password or email credentials.**